Classification of high-dimensional data with spiked covariance matrix structure: Theoretical properties

-where $\hat{\Lambda}$ is the diagonal matrix containing the $d$ largest eigenvalues of the {\em pooled} covariance matrix, $\hat{\mathcal{U}}$ is the $p \times d$ orthonormal matrix whose columns are the corresponding eigenvectors, and $\hat{\sigma}^2$ is the estimate of $\sigma^2$ as given in Eq.~\eqref{eq:hat_sigma}.
+where $\hat{\Lambda}$ is the diagonal matrix containing the $d$ largest eigenvalues of the {\em pooled} covariance matrix, $\hat{\mathcal{U}}$ is the $p \times d$ orthonormal matrix whose columns are the corresponding eigenvectors, and $\hat{\sigma}^2$ is as defined in \cref{eq:hat_sigma}.
 We now make the following assumption on $\mathcal{U}$.